nalundgaard/jsn/README.md

 in Erlang:

 * `proplist` (**default**)(common to [jsx][jsx] and [jsonx][jsonx])
+* `map` (common to [jsone][jsone], [jiffy][jiffy], and [jsx][jsx])
 * `eep18` (common to [jiffy][jiffy], [jsone][jsone], and [jsonx][jsonx])
 * `struct` (common to [mochijson2][mochijson2])

-In addition to supporting the additional `proplist` format, jsn's path input structure is somewhat more flexible, allowing for input of period-delimited binary strings or atoms to indicate a path through a deeply nested structure.
+In addition to supporting the additional `proplist` and `map` formats, jsn's path input structure is somewhat more flexible, allowing for input of period-delimited binary strings or atoms to indicate a path through a deeply nested structure.
 This support is similar to [kvc][kvc]'s path format, and also likely to be familiar to users of [erlson][erlson].

 This code base was originally developed as a wrapper around [ej][ej], adding support for the 'syntactic sugar' of the period-delimited keys.
-However, a need arose for the library to be proplist-compatible, so it has been refactored to be a nearly standalone library.
+However, a need arose for the library to be proplist-compatible, then map-compatible, so it has been refactored to be a nearly standalone library.

 ## Caveats & known issues

-### Proplist format concerns

-It should be noted that the `proplist` format supported by jsn is [jsonx][jsonx] compatible, and has a minor incompatibility with the comparable formats in [jsx][jsx] and [jsone][jsone]. jsn uses the empty list (`[]`) like [jsonx][jsonx] to represent an empty object, whereas [jsx][jsx] and [jsone][jsone] use an empty tuple in a list (`[{}]`) to represent empty objects. jsn is incompatible with this format.
-While the getter (`jsn:get/2,3`) functions are generally functional;
-most other library functions are not, and may result in unpredictable behaviors.
+### Deprecated: Erlang 17 or lower

+jsn will no longer support Erlang 17 or previous Erlang releases.
+Allowing the `map` format to work without breaking Erlang versions that do not support maps (or have an incomplete implementation of maps, i.e., Erlang 17) requires inelegant conditional macros throughout the code and test.
+This support will be removed in the next major version of jsn.

 ### Deprecated: encoding and decoding

-jsn will no longer be supporting encoding and decoding.
+jsn will no longer support encoding and decoding.
+It will be removed in the next major version of jsn.
 See [below](#encode-decode) for more information.

+### Deprecated: key sorting functions

+jsn will no longer support the `jsn:sort/1`, `jsn:sort_keys/1`, and `jsn:sort_equal/2` functions.
+These functions are incompatible with the `map` format; the ambiguity of library functions which are only partially compatible with the supported formats is confusing for clients.
+For this reason, the functions will be removed in the next major version of jsn.

+### Proplist format concerns

+It should be noted that the `proplist` format supported by jsn is compatible with the [abandoned](#encode-decode) [jsonx][jsonx] library, and is not compatible with the `proplist` format used in [jsx][jsx] and [jsone][jsone].
+Specifically, jsn uses the empty list (`[]`) like [jsonx][jsonx] to represent an empty object, whereas [jsx][jsx] and [jsone][jsone] use an empty tuple in a list (`[{}]`) to represent empty objects. jsn is incompatible with this format.
+While the getter (`jsn:get/2,3`) functions are generally functional; most other library functions are not, and may result in unpredictable behaviors.

+### Edoc generation broken by map support

+the `edoc` make target (and using `rebar3 edoc`) are currently broken due to a parser problem triggered by the `IF_MAPS(...)` macro used to implement the `map` format in a backwards-compatible fashion.
+Edoc support will be restored when this problem is addressed in Erlang or the `map` backwards-compatibility constructions are removed from jsn in a future version.

 ## Roadmap

-### 1.1.0

-* **Add maps support** (Erlang 18+ only; Erlang 17 will not be supported). jsn will still be compatible with existing Erlang versions, but the `map` format will not be available.
-* **Deprecate Erlang 17 and lower**.
-This version of jsn will use conditionals and macros to enable maps.
-These awkward constructions will be removed in a future library update, which will necessitate the removal of support for older Erlang versions.
-* **Deprecate `jsn:sort/1`, `jsn:sort_keys/1`, and `jsn:sort_equal/2`**.
-These
-  functions presume a key ordering, which is incompatible with the `map` format.
-  While they will remain in the library, their use is discouraged due to the object format restriction.

 ### 1.1.1